 Which is why…

 It may make sense for you to get a pet insurance policy.
-But without know what that policy “will” and “won’t” cover and what it will COST, how can you possibly know if purchasing a pet insurance policy is a good “fit” for you?
+But without knowing what that policy “will” and “won’t” cover and what it will COST, how can you possibly know if purchasing a pet insurance policy is a good “fit” for you?

-We here at IndulgeYourPet have taken the time to write our Best Pet Insurance Companies article so that you can get an idea if a pet insurance policy might be right for you, so instead of having to do all of your own research, you can just check out our article and decide for yourself!
+But we have some good news for you; we here at IndulgeYourPet have taken the time to write our Best Pet Insurance Companies article so that you can get an idea if a pet insurance policy might be right for you, so instead of having to do all of your research, you can check out our article and decide for yourself!

 I have had dogs my whole life.
 I am so blessed to have my Gigi Her original dad at 82 passed away.
 She got sent down to his daughter.
 The daughter and the kids were grossed out by her.
 She was ugly.
 She was gross.
 She was disgusting to them.
 They were very bad to her.
 I cannot believe how amazing smart loyal and loving Chinese cresteds are.
 I wish everyone knew how amazing these dogs really are.